SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ gem install zeus

-Karma, a test runner for pure javascript (which we use to test our AnugularJS):
+Karma, a test runner for pure javascript (which we use to test our AngularJS):

 [Karma Guide](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Karma)